top of page

 WHAT CAN I EXPECT DURING THE FIRST SESSION?

 The goal during the first session is to get to know you and understand where you want to go.
 I use the first session to craft goals and create a road map for how to achieve those goals.
-This process may entail asking questions about your family, job, hobbies, and other pertinent details.
+This process may entail asking questions about your family, job, hobbies, mental health history, and other pertinent details.

 A session with one client may be entirely different from a session with another.
 I try to create a unique environment wherein you feel comfortable expressing what you are thinking and feeling.
 This environment may look different for each client.
 I also believe that I have to earn your trust.
 I work tirelessly to accomplish this from the first time we talk.